codificat/kubevirt-tutorial/labs/lab4/lab4.md

 ## Deploy our first Virtual Machine

 To start with, we'll be deploying a VM that uses a [ContainerDisk](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/disks-and-volumes.html#containerdisk).
-It won't use any of the available PVs, ContainerDisk use ephemeral disk space.
+It won't use any of the available PVs, ContainerDisk based VMs are ephemeral.

 ```console
 $ cd ~/student-materials